-Patients who are symptom free and do not have signs of anemia, an enlarged spleen, or other complications are generally not treated when they are first diagnosed.
+Patients who are symptom free and do not have signs of anemia, an enlarged spleen or other complications are generally not treated at the time of diagnosis.
 Some people remain stable and symptom free for many years.
-It is very important that these patients be closely monitored through regular medical checkups to detect any signs or symptoms of disease progression.
+However, it is very important that such patients be closely monitored through regular medical checkups and examinations to detect any signs or symptoms of disease progression.